RickGriff/decimath/README.md

 | exp(x)        | 89                    |
 | exp_taylor(x) | 92                    |
 | ln(x)         | 1.1e41'               |

-## Where are DeciMath Functions Useful?

-All functions have a level of imprecision - their usefulness depends, to a degree, on the level of accuracy you need.

-Error tables at the end of this document show how percentage errors vary with inputs.
-You can use gasCalculator.js to calculate errors and gas costs for specific input ranges.

-`ln(x)` is **very precise** - max percentage error is nearly constant, and outputs are always < 100 - thus ln(x) is always accurate to at least 17 decimal places.

-`exp(x)` and `exp_taylor(x)` have nearly constant percentage error, but output grows exponentially. **Thus, `exp()` functions are most precise at lower exponent.**

-`exp(10)` is accurate to at least 10 decimal places, while `exp(60)` is accurate to the nearest 1e6.

-`pow(b,x)` **is most accurate in the middle ranges** - e.g base 0.1 - 10, with exponent 0 - 15, here it precise to at least several decimal places.

-It is least accurate at the extremes: at high base, or base ~=1 with very high exponent - domains with both large output and percentage error.

-**For pow() with an integer exponent, use `powBySquare18()` over `pow()`** - it costs less gas, and offers better precision, particularly at higher base.

-For base < 1, `powBySquare18()` has mostly zero error for exponent < 100.

 ### Input Limits - Two-Parameter functions
 The maximum base is 1.1e41.
 The max exponent depends on the base: